Menu

 I am currently on the job market!

-I am seeking an industry role where I can apply my technical background in AI to contribute to data-driven innovation.
+I am seeking industry positions where I can apply my technical background in AI to contribute to data-driven innovation.
 I'm particularly interested in positions that blend technical depth with strategic thinking such as data science, applied research, or AI strategy.

 About Me

-My dissertation research lies at the intersection of computer science and economics.
-I develop computational methods using simulation of agent-based models and empirical game-theoretic analysis to uncover key factors influencing the strategic decision-making of financial institutions and other financial participants.
-Additionally, I analyze simulation data to understand the consequences of decisions .
-My work has led to findings such as a greater understanding of the importance of asset recovery rates in the strategic cancellation of cycles of debt and identifying the potential for strategic restrictions of real-time payments to lead to a suboptimal outcome for all.
+I graduated from the University of Michigan with a PhD in computer science & engineering advised by Michael Wellman.
+My dissertation research lay at the intersection of computer science and economics.
+I developed computational methods using agent-based modeling and empirical game-theoretic analysis to analyze strategic risk mitigation decisions and their consequences in financial networks.
+My work has led to findings such as a greater understanding of the importance of asset recovery rates in canceling cycles of debt and identifying the potential for strategic restrictions of real-time payments to lead to a suboptimal outcome for all participants.

-Prior to graduate school, I applied data analysis and machine learning methods to predict emergency room visits of cancer patients and to perform event detection from social media data.
-As an undergraduate student, I attended the University of Massachusetts Amherst from which I obtained degrees in computer science and economics, as well as a minor in Chinese.
+Prior to graduate school, I applied data analysis and machine learning methods to predict ER visits of cancer patients and performed event detection using social media data.
+I hold undergraduate degrees from the University of Massachusetts Amherst in computer science and economics, as well as a minor in Chinese.
 My honors thesis, advised by Brendan O'Connor, applied time series forcasting to Google trends data for predicting state unemployment rates.

 Research Interests